 Within McKinsey, Andy sought out clients who were already eager to achieve similar, deep improvements to their end-to-end operations.
 He therefore developed his own practical expertise while working out transformations in diverse industries in Europe, Asia and across the USA – where Andy lived for several years.
 Through this time he also found himself searching for a better to teach others how much can be achieved in practice.
 A vision developed for a change-leadership novel, which could show others what it looks like to lead others through a healthy course of ‘what and how’ to change in a lifelike scenario, full of competing priorities, personalities and problems.
 It also needed to show some of the common pitfalls to avoid, including those caused by popular management thinking and practices.

 Andy left McKinsey to develop The Incredible Transformation of Gregory Todd: A Novel about Leadership and Managing Change.
-While he was still honing this, he began to advise an international manufacturing firm which a former colleague was seeking to transform.
-Since then Andy has shared his time between developing written resources and providing independent guidance for successful transformations around the world.
+While doing so, he was asked to serve as an independent advisor for an international metals manufacturing business which was embarking on a major transformation.
+Since then Andy has shared his time between developing written resources and serving clients at the intersection of operations management and leading change.
 He is based in Worcester, in the UK.